 Gerrard Panahon is a Resource Analyst at the Jet Propulsion Laboratory, where he manages the finance of various aerospace projects.
 Gerrard has been involved as a participant or served as a board member of organizations such as the Center of Asian Americans United for Self Empowerment (CAUSE); the Filipino American Democratic Caucus of the Democratic Party; and the Asian Pacific Islander Caucus of California League of Cities.
 In Addition to his community involvement, Gerrard is an accomplished public speaker who has won multiple awards and oratory contests.
 He is involved in the Toastmasters International organization and was awarded the highest honor of Distinguished Toastmaster.
 In July 2017, Gerrard was appointed by the Burbank City Council to serve on the Burbank Commission for Cultural Arts for a 4 year term.
 He was also selected to be a member of the 2017 cohort of Leadership Burbank.
 Gerrard earned his BS in Computer Information Systems from California State Los Angeles and his MBA from Loyola Marymount University.

-Cindy Pease relocated from New York City to Burbank in 1981 and is currently working as a retail executive for a national corporation.
-She served on the Burbank Cultural Initiative Planning Steering Committee for the Arts in 2009/10.
+Cindy Pease is a retired retail executive from a fortune 500 corporation.
+She served on the Burbank Cultural Initiative Planning Steering Committee for the Arts in 2009/10 and served on the Burbank Cultural Arts Commission since its inception.
 In 2008, Ms. Pease received the Character and Ethics Project Award with certificates of Recognition from: CA Senator, Jack Scott, CA Assemblyman, Paul Krekorian, Glendale Mayor, John Drayman and Michael Escalante, Ed.D.
 Superintendent for Glendale Unified School District.
-Currently, Ms. Pease is the Executive Director for Media City Ballet.
+She was the former President for Pacific Ballet Dance Theatre for 13 years and now, currently holds the position of Managing Director for The Musicians at Play Foundation, Inc.

 Jeff Rector is an award-winning writer, director, producer and working actor.
 His feature film “Revamped” is a feature length version of his first short film “Fatal Kiss”, which won awards for “Best Screenplay”, “Best Director” and “Best Picture” and was acquired by HBO.
 As an actor, Jeff has appeared in over 80 feature films and television shows including “How I Met Your Mother”, “The Bold & The Beautiful”, ”Beverly Hills 90210”, “Everybody Hates Chris” and “Star Trek: The Next Generation” among others.
 Jeff is a member of the Television Academy and is a voting Emmy member.
 Jeff is no stranger to community service having served for five years on The Greater Toluca Lake Neighborhood Council.
 Jeff is also a Stand-up Comedian and is an active participant and Emcee for many charity events.
 Jeff is a long time supporter of The Ronald McDonald House, The Muscular Dystrophy Association, The American Cancer Society, The Special Olympics, The Frontline Foundation, The Boys and Girls Clubs of America and is a proud sponsor of the U.S. Olympic Team.
 Jeff is also the president and festival director for the Burbank International Film Festival celebrating its 8th year.
 Jeff is proud and honored to serve as a commissioner for the Burbank Cultural Arts Commission.